NelsonPython/tuningGuides/tuningGuideTemplate.md

 In this section you can list any BKMs you have for running the workload.
 Example below is from the WorkPress Tuning Guide:

-(Example) Note that the recommendations in the guide for WordPress workload are only a reference, and the tunings here should be carefully adopted by someone who is well-versed with the workload and the system settings.
+Example: Note that the recommendations in the guide for WordPress workload are only a reference, and the tunings here should be carefully adopted by someone who is well-versed with the workload and the system settings.

 - Since this is a CPU-bound web front-end workload, when all the requests are appropriately distributed, we expect ~90+% CPU-utilization.
 Use tools like sar/htop to verify you get the expected CPU utilization.
 - Execute at least 7 runs to ensure the standard deviation is within 5%.